-Cricket World Cup qualifier under threat
+World Cup qualifier under threat

 Last updated on .From the section Cricket

-The Ireland team are waiting to see if the ICC Women's World Cup qualifier in Zimbabwe is going to continue following the detection of a new Covid-19 variant in southern Africa.
+Ireland are waiting to see if the Women's World Cup qualifier in Zimbabwe is going to continue following the detection of a new Covid-19 variant in southern Africa.

-Ireland have already played two games in the competition and are scheduled to face Sri Lanka next on Monday.
+Ireland have played two games in the competition and are scheduled to face Sri Lanka on Monday.

 The UK Government has added six southern African countries - including Zimbabwe - to its travel red list.